ant-tool/html-repath-webpack-plugin/README.md

 - regx: must be instance of RegExp
 - replace: must be a function return new path of html
 - ignore: pass through to glob
+- hashFix: fix atool-build assets hash repath
 - xFixAssets: do not fix assets paths in html but fix hash
 - hash: fix assets with hash paths in html
 - forceRelative: absolute path in html would regard as relative, USED FOR publicPath

 ### License